ArnavMotwani/Shortcuts/index.md

 - Dependant on WidgetPack (beta app)
 - When you run this shortcut it will update a WidgetPack widget with a page number you enter.
 - It can be modified to be a count of anything
+- Designed to be be a 2x2 widget but it will work as a larger widget (however you might want to increase the font size)

 ### A quick calendar summary - [iCloud link](https://www.icloud.com/shortcuts/105d0882ef4247a7abeadb30adc247f4)
 - This shortcut will give you a quick summary of the day